 Elvis’ third movie is also my third favorite Elvis movie.
 As much as I love this movie, I could really start at about 25 minutes into as I don’t really care for all the Elvis in jail scenes, but I do watch it often.
 It is in my rotation of 11 Elvis movies I watch all the time.
 Everything about Jailhouse Rock is very 50s (which I loved growing up and still do) and very cool – the clothes, the music, the cars and of course Elvis.
 He was just so darn sexy and sullen.
 Angry and kind of a jerk work for Elvis.
 I mean who doesn’t love a bad boy?
 Isn’t everyone’s favorite Elvis movie line “That ain’t tactics honey.
 It’s just the beast in me.” (which is preceded by my second favorite line “Uh-uh, you ain’t gonna hate me.
 I ain’t gonna let you hate me.”)
 That whole scene, where Elvis’ character Vince and Judy’s character Peggy goes to her parents party, is probably my favorite in the movie as it’s just so 1950s!
 I wanted to be a guest at that party.
 (Apparently there is a goof in this party scene when Vince and Peggy enter her parents’ house there is a visible “T” taped to the carpet where Elvis is supposed to stand.)

 Jailhouse Rock is the first movie where the credits said, “starring Elvis Presley.”
 It went from “introducing Elvis Presley” in Love Me Tender to Elvis having top billing but on the same screen as his two costars listed under him in Loving You to “starring Elvis Presley” in Jailhouse Rock, and it would remain that way for the next 28 films.
 It is also the first movie that is completely centered and built entirely around Elvis making him entirely responsible for the success of the film for the first time.
-As in Loving You, Scotty Moore, Bill Black and DJ Fontana again appeared on screen as Elvis’ (Vince’s) band (along with song writer Mike Stoller at the piano whom Elvis liked so much he put him into the movie).
-Also seen in the movie were Elvis’ friends George Klein, Lamar Fike and cousin Gene Smith.
+As in Loving You, Scotty Moore, Bill Black and DJ Fontana again appeared on screen as Elvis’ (Vince’s) band.
+This time songwriter Mike Stoller also appeared at the piano with the band.
+His writing partner Jerry Leiber was supposed to be the piano player, but got sick at the last minute.
+Mike had to shave his beard to be in the movie, which is gladly did.
+Also seen in Jailhouse Rock were Elvis’ friends George Klein, Lamar Fike and cousin Gene Smith.

 Jailhouse Rock was originally going to be called The Hard Way.
 It was written by Guy Trosper based on an idea by Ned Young.
 Jailhouse Rock was produced by Pando S. Berman and directed by Richard Thorpe, who also directed Fun in Acapulco as well as 200 other films.
 Casting was done by the head of the studio Benny Thau and the president of the William Morris Agency Abraham Lastfogel.
 Elvis was paid $250,000 for Jailhouse Rock plus 50% of the profits of the movie.
 Elvis reported to the MGM lot in Culver City on May 6, 1957 where he was assigned Clark Gable’s former dressing room.
 During the jail scenes, he did not actually have his haircut in the style of a crew cut rather he wore a wig after fans wrote in threatening to boycott the movie if Elvis’ hair was cut short without his sideburns.
 On May 14th, art imitated life (or was it the other way around), when Elvis’ inhaled his tooth-cap when it came loose during the filming of the “Jailhouse Rock” production number and had to be removed from his lung.